 If you receive a paycheck from the University of Michigan and have a concern related to your work here, OIE will help you find appropriate:

 OIE's services are:

 - completely confidential

 - provided by professionally trained and experienced mediators

 - free of charge

-The University of Michigan is committed to preventing sexual misconduct and offering support to those who have been harmed.
-The Sexual Misconduct Reporting & Resources website provides tools and resources to help understand what constitutes sexual misconduct, the types of awareness and response training that are available, and details on the reporting process if you've experienced sexual misconduct.
+The University of Michigan is committed to preventing sexual and gender-based misconduct and offering support to those who have been harmed.
+The Sexual & Gender-Based Misconduct Reporting & Resources website provides tools and resources to help understand what constitutes sexual and gender-based misconduct, the types of awareness and response training that are available, and details on the reporting process if you've experienced sexual and/or gender-based misconduct.